"I wouldn’t be surprised if we find out wild animals are more curious than domestic animals overall"

 Temple Grandin is an American professor of Animal Science at Colorado State University.
 She has had a successful career consulting on livestock handling equipment design and animal welfare.
 In addition to teaching, she is also a prominent author and speaker on both animal behavior and autism.

-Catherine Johnson, Ph.D. is the co-author of Animals in Translation, a book that explores neurological similarities between people on the autism spectrum and animals. mother of two children with autism, Johnson is the author of A Parent’s Guide to Autism and a former trustee for the National Alliance for Autism Research.
+Catherine Johnson, Ph.D. is the co-author of Animals in Translation, a book that explores neurological similarities between people on the autism spectrum and animals.
+A mother of two children with autism, Johnson is the author of A Parent’s Guide to Autism and a former trustee for the National Alliance for Autism Research.

 Dr. Erin Rhinehart is an Associate Professor of Neuroscience in the Biology Department at Susquehanna University.
 She enjoys teaching students challenging concepts about the brain and nervous system interactively and showing them how complicated scientific information applies to their daily lives.
 Outside of the classroom, she’s interested in researching sex differences in the vulnerability to addiction, martial arts and facilitating public science literacy.